hello-robot/stretch_tutorials/example_8.md

 from speech_recognition_msgs.msg import SpeechRecognitionCandidates
 ```

-Import SpeechRecognitionCandidates from the speech_recgonition_msgs so that we can receive the interpreted speech.
+Import `SpeechRecognitionCandidates` from the `speech_recgonition_msgs.msg` so that we can receive the interpreted speech.

 ```python
 def __init__(self):